FDP-01-2025/project-the-bytes/README.md

-# NAME OF THE GAME: BATTLE SHIP 🚢
+# NAME OF THE GAME: BATTLESHIP 🚢

+### This is a story that all great-grandparents have told from generation to generation.
+One day you visited your grandfather and during lunch you said out loud: "Grandpa, tell me that story again, about when you sailed the seven seas because of the war."

+### Your grandfather just looks at you with a smile and says, "Okay, son, this is the story of the battleship..."

 #### DESCRIPTION OF THE GAME